gitblit/fathom/fathom-site/docs/security.md

 The **Redis Realm** allows you to integrate authentication and authorization with a Redis server.

 **Note:**<br/>
-You may authenticate and authorize using Redis-sourced data but *Role definitions* are not currently supported in a **Redis Realm**.
+You may authenticate and authorize using Redis-sourced data but *Role definitions* are not currently supported by the **Redis Realm**.

 ### Installation